If you live in Prince Edward County, Virginia, your ballot on November 3, 2026 will include:

 Constitutional Amendments on the Ballot

-In 2026, Virginia voters will vote on four proposed amendments to the Virginia Constitution—one in April and three in November.
+In November 2026, Virginia voters will vote on three proposed amendments to the Virginia Constitution.

 Each amendment appears as a separate question.
 You may vote yes or no on each one independently.